 Zach's writing ranges from matters of gardening, cooking, aquariums, and fish to more niche topics like coin collecting.

 While the work associated with upkeeping your mini aquaponic system is generally very easy, there are a few key practices that you'll want to stay on top of!
 These practices are, of course, proper dechlorination, water changes, testing water parameters, and keeping an aquaponic journal.
-Stay up-to-date on these, and your aquaponic aquarium will continue to thrive for an infinite amount of time!
-So, without further ado, let's dive into aquaponics maintenance.
+If you stay up-to-date on these, your aquaponic aquarium will continue to thrive for an infinite amount of time!
+So without further ado, let's dive into aquaponics maintenance.

 - Aging - If your city water is only treated with chlorine, aging the water is the way to go!
 Just allow the water to be used to sit out for 24-48 hours beforehand.
 During this resting time, chlorine gas dissipates, leaving clean and dechlorinated water.
 To speed the process, place a small air stone into the bucket.
 The constant movement from the air stone allows the chlorine to dissipate from the surface area quicker.
 Generally, aging is not recommended for the removal of chloramines as these can stay in water for several weeks.